pachyderm/pachyderm/doc/cookbook/time_windows.md

 ### Binning data into rolling/moving time windows

-In this method of processing rolling time windows, a two pipeline structuring and analyzing of your data is utilized:
+In this method of processing rolling time windows, we'll use a two-pipeline [DAG](http://docs.pachyderm.io/en/latest/fundamentals/creating_analysis_pipelines.html) to analyze time windows efficiently:

 - *Pipeline 1* - Read in data, determine which bins the data corresponds to, and write the data into those bins

 - *Pipeline 2* - Read in and analyze the binned data.

+By splitting this analysis into two pipelines we can benefit from parallelism at the file level.
+In other words, *Pipeline 1* can be easily parallelized for each file, and *Pipeline 2* can be parallelized per bin.
+Now we can scale the pipelines easily as the number of files increases.

 Let's take the three day rolling time windows as an example, and let's say that we want to analyze three day rolling windows of sales data.
 In a first repo, called `sales`, a first day's worth of sales data is committed: